Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Preliminaries

 The security of $\Pi$ does not guarantee that nothing is leaked about other users' inputs.
 Instead, it implies that nothing is leaked except what can be inferred from the final aggregation.
 The information that can be inferred is highly correlated to the inputs provided to $f^\labelSecAggr$ (e.g., entropy). \fi \ifconference Informally, a SA protocol $\Pi$ is considered secure if it is at least as secure as invoking the ideal functionality $f^\labelSecAggr$.
 This is formalized using the standard ideal and real-world paradigm of MPC~\cite{cramer2005multiparty} (see~\Cref{sec:security-SA}).
 The security of $\Pi$ does not guarantee that nothing is leaked about other users' inputs.
 Instead, it implies that nothing is leaked except what can be inferred from the final aggregation.
 The information that can be inferred is highly correlated to the inputs provided to $f^\labelSecAggr$ (e.g., entropy). \fi

 To increase the security of FL and mitigate attacks such as gradient inversion (see~\Cref{sec:related-work}), Bonawitz et al.~\cite{bonawitz2017practical} propose a communication-efficient, dropout resilient SA for FL.\footnote{In~\cite{bonawitz2017practical} the aggregation $v$ is obtained by the server $S$ only.
 This can be represented as an ideal functionality $f^\labelSecAggr(v_1,\ldots, v_n, \bot) = (\bot,\ldots, \bot, v)$ where the $(n+1)$-th input/output is associated to the server $S$ and $\bot$ represents the empty string.} When applied to FL, the protocol guarantees a secure aggregation of users' model updates -- sensitive values that carry important information about the users' datasets.
 Hence, an adversary (e.g., malicious user or server) can not observe the individual model update $\Delta^{\Theta^{(t)}}_{\dataset^{(t)}_i}$ of a target user $u_i$.
-This decreases the amount of information about the local training dataset $\dataset_i$ of the target user $u_i$ that an adversary can leak (e.g., by performing gradient inversion attacks). \iffull The overall FL protocol with SA enabled is depicted in Figure~\ref{fig:FL}. \fi
+This decreases the amount of information about the local training dataset $\dataset_i$ of the target user $u_i$ that an adversary can leak (e.g., by performing gradient inversion attacks).
+We stress that SA protocols~\cite{bonawitz2017practical,bell2020secure} have the property of being robust: The final aggregation can always be computed when at most $\delta$ users drop out during the execution of the SA protocol (i.e., more than $n-\delta$ users are online).
+When this condition is failed (i.e., the online users are less than $n-\delta$), the server cannot recover the final aggregated value.
+Hence, SA also guarantees that the server can only see the final aggregation when the latter contains at least $n-\delta$ model updates (ensuring the desired level of \TT{privacy by aggregation}). \iffull The overall FL protocol with SA enabled is depicted in Figure~\ref{fig:FL}. \fi

-\textbf{Bonawitz et al.~\cite{bonawitz2017practical} demonstrates the security of their protocol in both the semi-honest and malicious models }(including collusion between server and users)~\cite[Theorems 6.2 and 6.6]{bonawitz2017practical}.
-However, we emphasize that the results in~\cite{bonawitz2017practical} cover only the security of the SA protocol.
+\textbf{Both Bonawitz et al.~\cite{bonawitz2017practical} and Bell et al.~\cite{bell2020secure} (the most influential SA protocols in the literature) demonstrate the security of their protocols in both the semi-honest and malicious models} (including collusion between server and users)~\cite[Theorems 6.2 and 6.6]{bonawitz2017practical} and~\cite[Theorems 3.6 and 4.9]{bell2020secure}.
+However, we emphasize that the results in~\cite{bonawitz2017practical,bell2020secure} cover only the security of the SA protocol.
 Nothing is claimed about the security of the overall FL protocol with SA enabled.